Isakson-Lab/2023_Isakson_scRNAseq/README.md

 # 2023_Isakson_scRNAseq
-Data deposited for the paper "Loss of Endothelial Cell Heterogeneity in Arteries after Obesogenic Diet"
+Supplemental tables deposited for the paper "Obesogenic diet disrupts tissue specific mitochondrial gene signatures in the artery and capillary endothelium"